-You are doing your normal scooping of the litterbox and you notice drops of blood outside or in the box, what does this mean?
+You are doing your normal scooping of the litter box and you notice drops of blood outside or in the box, what does this mean?
 Blood in your cat's urine is always a concern and can be due to a variety of issues from stress to lower urinary tract disease.

 What Is Hematuria (Blood in the Urine)?

 Hematuria is the medical term used to describe blood in the urine.
-When this happens, you may notice orange or red tinged urine or blood clots.
+When this happens, you may notice orange or red-tinged urine or blood clots.
 In some cases, urine may appear normal and the bleeding can be on a microscopic level.
 In these cases, blood will be detected by diagnostics and laboratory analysis.

 Causes of Blood in Cat Urine

 Blood in the urine is a symptom of an underlying issue and not a diagnosis.
-This symptom can be seen with a variety of heath conditions and if noticed, your cat should see a veterinarian.
+This symptom can be seen with a variety of health conditions and if noticed, your cat should see a veterinarian.

 Pandora syndrome, like the name implies, has no single cause.
-The underlying causes are likely due to multiple factors: among these include bladder and hormone abnormalities, obesity, environmental stressors, history of early adverse experience or severe stressful events, living with other cats, infections, urinary stones, and/or rock-hard collections of minerals formed in the urinary tract of cats which obstructs the normal flow.
+The underlying causes are likely due to multiple factors: among these include bladder and hormone abnormalities, obesity, environmental stressors, history of early adverse experience or severely stressful events, living with other cats, infections, urinary stones, and/or rock-hard collections of minerals formed in the urinary tract of cats which obstructs the normal flow.

-Cats with Pandora syndrome most often show signs of bladder inflammation, difficulty and pain when urinating, increased frequency of urination, urinating outside of the box and blood in the urine.
+Cats with Pandora syndrome most often show signs of bladder inflammation, difficulty and pain when urinating, increased frequency of urination, urinating outside of the box, and blood in the urine.
 Often cats who have Pandora Syndrome will have chronic urinary issues that wax and wane.

-Diseases such as diabetes and hyperthyroidism can cause lower urinary tract disease in cats Although, they are less common causes, hematuria can also be caused by constipation, tumors of the urinary tract, congenital abnormalities (birth defects), or injury to the urinary tract or spinal cord.
+Although they are less common causes, hematuria can also be caused by constipation, tumors of the urinary tract, congenital abnormalities (birth defects), or injury to the urinary tract or spinal cord.

-If you notice blood in your cat’s urine, its best to contact your veterinarian immediately.
+If you notice blood in your cat’s urine, it's best to contact your veterinarian immediately.
 At your veterinary visit, your vet will perform an exam and diagnostics to rule out the known causes of blood in urine and form a diagnosis.

-- Physical Exam: Your veterinarian will perform a physical exam of your pet
+- Physical Exam: Your veterinarian will perform a physical exam of your pet.

 - Bloodwork and Urinalysis: By obtaining and running bloodwork and a urinalysis, your vet will be able to see how your cat’s internal organs are functioning as well as check for dehydration, bladder inflammation, and infection.